arriolac/arriolac.github.io/source/_posts/2015-12-21-should-you-support-landscape.markdown

 Because of these reasons, I can see why it is tempting to lock an app to only support portrait mode.

-I can think of one good reason though why you shouldn’t do this and consider supporting landscape: **configuration changes**.
+I can think of one good reason though why you shouldn’t do this and consider supporting landscape.

+### Configuration Changes

 Configuration changes occur in runtime and are caused by various events such as: when keyboard visibility changes, when language changes, or  when orientation changes.
 This in turn causes the current foreground Activity to be reconstructed once the change finishes and all instance state will be recovered using Android’s parcelling mechanism via Bundle.